 1) Guild of Dungeoneering

 Why is it surprising?
-The Singing narrator is frankly perfect, very much reminiscent of Monty Python style humor it was the main reason i wanted to keep playing, so i could hear more of the barb filled bard narration!
+The Singing narrator is frankly perfect, very much reminiscent of Monty Python-style humour it was the main reason I wanted to keep playing, so I could hear more of the barb filled bard narration!

 2) Vanguard Princess

-Low budget anime games mostly suck, but Vanguard Princess seems to push that stereotype to near parody levels with bizarre music, art and story-line the game while a solid combat title offers some of the worst backstory I have ever seen with incredibly strong in bold emphasis on the words “The Government” every-time it appears in text.
+Low budget anime games mostly suck, but Vanguard Princess seems to push that stereotype to near parody levels with bizarre music, art and story-line the game while a solid combat title offers some of the worst backstories I have ever seen with an incredibly strong emphasis on the words “The Government” every-time it appears in text.

-Earthfall is a prettier Left for Dead 2, and while it lacks the massive map variety of LFD2 workshop the game-play itself is incredibly solid, the launch however was horrific which leads to the low CCU, overpriced at both early access and full launches, suffering from tiny content that was badly optimized at Early access launch, its near demise is not a mystery.
+Earthfall is a prettier Left for Dead 2, and while it lacks the massive map variety of LFD2 workshop the game-play itself is incredibly solid, the launch, however, was horrific which leads to the low CCU, overpriced at both early access and full launches, suffering from tiny content that was poorly optimized at Early access launch, its near demise is not a mystery.

 4) Citizens of Earth

-This game looks like it should be a crappy dollar tier bundle filler, and at first glance it is, however there is more to the game than what meets the eye, and it is a very solid and well made title with witty writing and solid mechanics.
+This game looks like it should be a crappy dollar tier bundle filler, and at first glance, it is, however, there is more to the game than what meets the eye, and it is an excellent and well-made title with witty writing and solid mechanics.

-Everything from dialogue to skill names are perfectly fitting to the campy side of politics, mechanically it’s a solid card/turn based combat title, which you will find yourself wanting to complete a few times, if only to collect all the possible supporters and perks.
+Everything from the dialogue to skill names is perfectly fitting to the campy side of politics, mechanically it’s a solid card/turn-based combat title, which you will find yourself wanting to complete a few times if only to collect all the possible supporters and perks.

 5) Rollers of the Realm

 Why is it Surprising?
-Someone actually sat down and said.. hey we need to mix generic fantasy and pinball into a story driven game.
+Someone sat down and said.. hey we need to mix generic fantasy and pinball into a story-driven game.

-A decent Playstation 2 style action RPG with character swapping, plot is solid and while it is needlessly sexy, the character models are decent for its age, combat is surprisingly good for lesser known title.
+A decent Playstation 2 style action RPG with character swapping, the plot is solid, and while it is needlessly sexy, the character models are adequate for its age, combat is surprisingly good for the lesser-known title.

 8) Scribblenauts Unlimited

-Somehow the boring school games from your youth have found a way to be fun, yep its pretty much a learn to spell game but it’s so dang fun with such great game-play it can provide hours of fun for all ages, form spawning in tanks, to modifying your horse to have wings and guns, its a lot of fun for all ages.
+Somehow the boring school games from your youth have found a way to be fun, yep its pretty much a learn to spell game but it’s so dang fun with such great game-play it can provide hours of fun for all ages, from spawning in tanks to modifying your horse to have wings and guns, its a lot of fun for all ages.

 Why is it Surprising?
-On paper it sounds very dull, but once you start playing you will discover it has a depth that you would not see at first, and some of the puzzles can be fun brain teasers, great for children and adults who want some lighthearted spelling fun… yes that is apparently possible.
+On paper, it sounds very dull, but once you start playing, you will discover it has a depth that you would not see at first, and some of the puzzles can be fun brain teasers, great for children and adults who want some lighthearted spelling fun… yes that is possible.

 9) Alien Rampage

-Dos games rarely fill me with much nostalgia as honestly i didn’t start PC gaming till the glorious windows 98 era, that being said alien rampage reminds me very much of the classic MegaDrive titles of the era, with decent but simple combat and far too many jump puzzles for my taste, alien rampage is a perfect homage to the year 1996.
+Dos games rarely fill me with much nostalgia as honestly, I didn’t start PC gaming till the glorious windows 98 era, that being said alien rampage reminds me very much of the classic MegaDrive titles of the period, with decent but simple combat and far too many jump puzzles for my taste, alien rampage is a perfect homage to the year 1996.

 10) Harvest Moon: Light of Hope

-While not a terrible game, it is a terrible Harvest Moon and one which i would not recommend.
+While not a terrible game, it is a terrible Harvest Moon game and one which I would not recommend.